wolferobert3/ml-eat/README.md

 This work draws on prior research in embedding association tests, implicit bias, and computational social science more broadly.
 Below are a few essential resources for understanding the context of this research:

 - [https://www.science.org/doi/10.1126/science.aal4230](**https://www.science.org/doi/10.1126/science.aal4230**): Caliskan et al.'s foundational work demonstrating the replication of tests of implicit bias in word embeddings using the WEAT.
 - [https://github.com/ryansteed/ieat](**https://github.com/ryansteed/ieat**): The github repository for Steed et al.'s extension of the WEAT to unsupervised image embeddings such as those produced by iGPT.
+Refer to this for image stimuli used in the present work.
 - [https://pytorch.org/text/stable/index.html](**https://pytorch.org/text/stable/index.html**): Documentation for the torchtext library, which is used extensively in this repository for empirical analysis of word embedding associations.
 - [https://github.com/williamleif/histwords](**https://github.com/williamleif/histwords**): The github repository for Leif et al.'s HistWords embeddings, an great resource for CSS research that includes decade-by-decade diachronic word embeddings over 200 years in several languages.
 - [https://nlp.stanford.edu/projects/glove/](**https://nlp.stanford.edu/projects/glove/**): An introduction to the GloVe embeddings with useful information about training a model on a custom corpus, and using it to compare word similarities.